 You’re in Koukaki, Athens.
-It’s late.
-You’re hungry — perhaps a bit buzzed.
-Cantina Bella opened in April 2018 for and aims to be one of the neighbourhood’s most quality spots for yummy, joyous and creative street food.
+You’re hungry — perhaps a bit tired.
+Cantina Bella is there for you.
+Having opened in April 2018, it aims to be one of the neighbourhood’s most quality spots for yummy, joyous and creative street food.

 It’s right next to my and Marilena’s apartment in Koukaki so we’ve become regulars when there’s nothing in the fridge and we’re just starving — how can we resist when Nektarios and Kyriaki are so friendly?
 They always ask “are you taking this away or are you staying here with us?”